 Layout library

-Every screenshot in the top 100 of the App Store uses one of these 9 layouts.
-Pick the layout that matches the narrative job of each frame, then generate the screenshot.
+These are the layout patterns that recur across high-converting App Store listings.
+Pick the one that matches the narrative job of each frame, then generate the screenshot.

 Device Hero Layout

 Centered flat device with a strong headline above.
-The product-forward hook layout: ~90% of viewers see frame 1, this is the layout that earns the install decision.
+The product-forward hook layout: frame 1 is the one screenshot almost every App Store visitor sees before deciding.

 Text-Top, Device-Bottom Layout